-2.19 Personnel Files and Record Keeping Protocols
+2.20 Personnel Files and Record Keeping Protocols

 At the time of employment, a personnel file is established for each employee.
-It is each employee's responsibility to keep the People Services Division advised of changes that should be reflected in their personnel file.
+It is each employee's responsibility to keep People Services advised of changes that should be reflected in their personnel file.
 Such changes include change in address, telephone number, marital status, number of dependents and person(s) to notify in case of emergency.
 Prompt notification of these changes is essential and will enable the Organization to contact an employee should the change affect their other records.

-Employees have the right to inspect documents in their personnel file, as provided by law, in the presence of an Organization representative, at a mutually convenient time.
+Employees have the right to inspect documents in their personnel file, as provided by law, in the presence of an Organization's representative, at a mutually convenient time.
 Employees also have the right to obtain a copy of their personnel file as provided by law.
 Employees may add comments to any disputed item in the file.
 The Organization will restrict disclosure of personnel files to authorized individuals within the Organization.
-To inspect or obtain copies of your employment records, submit a written request to People Services Division.
-Request forms are available to you upon request from the People Services Division.
+To inspect or obtain copies of your employment records, submit a written request to People Services.
+Request forms are available to you upon request from People Services.
 The Organization will comply with requests as required by law.
-Only the People Services Division or designee is authorized to release information about current or former employees.
+Only People Services or designee is authorized to release information about current or former employees.
 Disclosure of information to outside sources will be limited.
-However, the Organization will cooperate with requests from authorized law enforcement or local, state or federal agencies conducting official investigations or as otherwise legally required.
+However, the Organization will cooperate with requests from authorized law enforcement, or local, state or federal agencies conducting official investigations or as otherwise legally required.